itsyaboi1992/TOA_Android_RedHead_patcher/README.md

 Also:
 * If you don't desire to use the custom fonts included with the mods, just set `patch_fonts="yes"` to `no` at the very beginning of the script.
 * It is necessary to uninstall the default TOA application before installing the patched one since the signature as been modified.
-* Google Play also will probably give a warning while trying to install but that can be ignored too.
+* Google Play will probably give a warning while trying to install but that can be ignored.